-All Self-Management BC programs are delivered by volunteers.
+All Self-Management BC programs are delivered by peer volunteers.
 At this time, we have two opportunities open:

 - Coach for the Health Coach Program - providing support by telephone, approximately 30 minutes once per week for a period of 13 weeks (3 months).

 - Leader for the Chronic Conditions Self-Management Program - delivering health education virtually, using an evidence-based scripted program, 2.5 hours once per week for 6 weeks.